RA000WL/secretsyoucantkeep/README.md

 > bundles, repos, and recon output.
 Prints secrets **in full** so you
 > can paste them straight into a report.

-The repo is called `secretsyoucantkeep` (yes, with that name — the GitHub repo URL is `github.com/RA000WL/secretsyoucantkeep`), but the scanner binary is just `syck.py` and is invoked as `syck` for short.

 Part of a two-script toolkit:

 | Script | Short | Role |